corbtastik/mongodb-on-k8s/LOCAL.md

 * Deploy and run MongoDB Ops Manager on K8s
 * Deploy and manage MongoDB clusters on K8s

-_The demo environment runs on Minikube and can be taxing to a MacBook, as such it's recommended to shutdown non-essentials for the best experience (close those Chrome tabs?)_ 🤔
+_The demo environment runs on Minikube and can be taxing to a MacBook, as such it's recommended to shutdown non-essentials for the best experience (close those Chrome tabs?)._ 🤔

+_It also might be good to consider using [VMware Fusion](https://www.vmware.com/products/fusion/fusion-evaluation.html) over VirtualBox which will improve your experience running VMs locally._

 ## TOC